open-service-portal/ingestor/templates/README.md

 ## How Templates Work

-### 1. Modular Architecture
+### 1. Self-Contained YAML Merge Architecture

-The transform uses a multi-stage rendering process:
+The transform uses a **YAML-aware merge** process where each template is self-contained:

-1. **Parameters Template** is rendered first → produces form fields
+1. **Main Template** is rendered → produces base structure (metadata + `spec.owner/type`)
-2. **Steps Template** is rendered second → produces workflow
+2. **Sub-Templates** are rendered → each produces complete `spec` sections:
-3. **Main Template** combines everything → produces final entity
+   - Parameters template → `spec.parameters: [...]`
+   - Steps template → `spec.steps: [...]`
+   - Output template → `spec.output: {...}`
+3. **YAML Merge** combines all templates:
+   - Objects are merged recursively
+   - Arrays are concatenated
+   - Later values win on conflicts

+**Benefits:**
+- Sub-templates are self-contained and show their complete structure
+- No manual indentation needed
+- Multi-template composition works seamlessly
+- Building blocks can be mixed and matched

 ### 2. Template Selection